 Build a Custom Voice AI for Tenant Complaint Triage

-Hire an agency that builds custom Python systems using speech-to-text APIs and an LLM for triage.
+To hire an AI automation agency for property management voice AI, select a partner that builds custom Python systems using speech-to-text APIs and an LLM for triage.
 The system transcribes voicemails, categorizes the issue, and creates a ticket in your property management software.

-A build's scope depends on your operational complexity.
-A firm with one phone line, standard issue types, and a single property management system (PMS) like AppFolio is a straightforward project.
-Integrating multiple phone systems or adding logic for sentiment analysis requires a more detailed discovery phase.
+The scope of an engagement with Syntora for this type of system depends on your operational complexity.
+A firm with one phone line, standard issue types, and a single property management system (PMS) like AppFolio is a straightforward project to define.
+Integrating multiple phone systems or adding custom logic for complex sentiment analysis would require a more detailed discovery phase.
+Syntora has extensive experience building document processing pipelines using Claude API for financial documents, and the same architectural patterns apply to intelligently processing and routing property management documents and voicemails.

 What Problem Does This Solve?